levups/screencapload/README.markdown

-This command line utility launches Mac OSX screen capture in interactive mode (select a region or press space to toggle window capture), captures the image as an temporary PNG file, uploads it to imgur service and copies the original image URL to your pasteboard.
+This command line utility launches Mac OSX screen capture in interactive mode (select a region or press space to toggle window capture), captures the image as an temporary PNG file, uploads it to imgur service and copies the original image URL to your clipboard.

 The temporary image is deleted after successfull upload.